blakesmith/blakesmith.github.com/_posts/2010-04-27-rails-3-app-without-a-database.markdown

 published: true
 ---

-In Rails 2, you used to be able to it run without a database by adding the following line to your config/environment.rb file:
+In Rails 2, you used to be able to run an application without a database by adding the following line to your config/environment.rb file:

 {% highlight ruby %}
 config.frameworks -= [ :active_record ]